Quantum Nonlocality under Latency Constraints: Multi-Step Latency-Constrained (LC) Games

 \end{dfn} That is, in a deterministic strategy, each party produces an output at time step $t$ given all his past inputs and the inputs of all parties that can be sent to him by time step $t$.

 The behavior of a deterministic strategy is simply

 where $h_i^{(t)}$ is the element of $H_i^{(t)}$ made up of corresponding elements in $\mathbf s$.
-Using the same proof as~\Cref{prp:num_det}, we can establish the following. \begin{prp} Given a $\tau$-step LC game $(\mathcal V, \pi, l)$, the number of possible deterministic behaviors is
+Using the same proof as~\Cref{prp:num_det}, we can establish the following. \begin{prp} Given a $\tau$-step LC game $(\mathcal V, \pi, \ell)$, the number of possible deterministic behaviors is

 \end{prp} A \textbf{\boldmath classical strategy} is a probabilistic mixture of deterministic strategies where shared randomness can be used.
 Since the set of all classical behaviors is by definition the convex hull of the set of deterministic behaviors, it is a polytope with the number of vertices given in~\Cref{eq:num_det_tau}.
-Again, via the Weyl-Minkowski theorem, \emph{we can obtain the fundamental bounds on classical correlations on parties receiving multiple inputs and producing multiple outputs over time and each party having different communication latencies}.
+Again, via the Minkowski-Weyl theorem, we can obtain the bounds on correlations between classical parties receiving multiple inputs and producing multiple outputs over time and each party having different communication latencies.
+These would be multi-round extensions of LC inequalities.